iMontouch/zmk-config/README.md

 - Customized Colemak layout for comfy typing and smooth finger movements
 - Uses layers and home row mods for easy access to all functions
 - Inspired by the awesome [Miryoku layout](https://github.com/manna-harbour/miryoku)
+- German-specific keys and characters integrated into the layout

 ## Limitations